Pete (Disney): Kingdom Hearts series

 Pete, as he appears in the Kingdom Hearts series.
 His outfit is designed by series creator Tetsuya Nomura.

 Pete appears as a recurring villain within the Kingdom Hearts video game series.
 He was originally a steamboat captain, with Mickey Mouse as his deck hand (as they were seen in Steamboat Willie), and later the captain of the Royal Musketeers until his plans for a coup were foiled by Mickey (as they were seen in The Three Musketeers).
-After Disney Castle was built, Pete began causing mischief until he was defeated by Terra, Aqua, and Ventus and banished to another dimension by Minnie Mouse.
+After Disney Castle was built, Pete began causing mischief until he was defeated by Terra, Aqua, and Ventus and banished to another dimension by Queen Minnie.
 He was subsequently freed by Maleficent, to whom he became indebted, and vowed to amass an army of Heartless to return the favor.